 - a map showing the area that is being claimed and any relevant survey information

 - your habitat monitoring results

 - cull records for verification

-You must submit your habitat monitoring and cull records to your local Forestry Commission Scotland office between 1 December and 31 January.
+You must submit your habitat monitoring and cull records to your local Scottish Forestry office between 1 December and 31 January.
 If we do not receive your records within this period we will not be able to pay your claim.

 Technical guidance

 - Long-Term Forest Plan technical guidance

 - Management Plan

 - UK Forestry Standard

 - Native Woodlands Survey of Scotland

 - SNH Sitelink

 - Natural regeneration of broadleaved trees and shrubs

 - Deer Management Best Practice Guidance

 - SNH Deer Code

-- Deer Management Plan

 - Wildlife & Natural Environment (Scotland) Act 2011 (WANE Act) authorisation

 - Forest Research Forest Fencing Technical Guide

 - Joint Agency Fencing Guidance

 Recent changes

 Section Change Previous text New text

-Supporting information Example map - Sustainable Management of Forests - Native Woodland [PDF added]

-How to claim Amendments to guidance.
-Habitat monitoring must be undertaken and the evidence submitted annually.
-Use the herbivore impact assessment method and field guide below.
-You must also keep cull records as evidence of work done.
-[Document] You must submit evidence each year to enable payment.
-Habitat monitoring must be undertaken annually.
-Use the herbivore impact assessment method and field guide below.
-[Document] Your evidence must include: • a map showing the area that is being claimed and any relevant survey information • your habitat monitoring results • cull records for verification
+Scoring criteria Guidance amended.
+To make sure we achieve the best value for money and to meet the scheme objectives, we assess each application using a scoring criteria.
+These criteria differ depending on the option.
+We will set a minimum score that an application must achieve to be considered for approval.
+We have set agreed financial budgets for each of the options under the Forestry Grant Scheme.
+To ensure that we make the most cost effective use of funding available and to meet Scottish Government objectives, we will assess each application using scoring criteria.

+The criteria will be written as appropriate to each Forestry Grant Scheme option; please refer to Scoring criteria and clearing process for details.

+Specific threshold score removed.
+Threshold score = 2 points -

 Previous versions

 Previous versions of this page

 Download guidance

 Click 'Download this page' to create a printable version of this guidance you can save or print out.